Tove Nilsen

 Tove Nilsen (born 25 October 1952) is a Norwegian novelist, children's writer and literary critic.

+Biography

-She made her literary debut in 1974 with the novel Aldri la dem kle deg forsvarsløst naken.
+Nilsen made her literary debut in 1974 with the novel Aldri la dem kle deg forsvarsløst naken.
 Her adolescence novel from a dormitory town, Skyskraperengler (1982) was a bestseller.

 She was awarded the Riksmål Society Literature Prize in 1993.
 Her novel Øyets sult (1993) was nominated for the Nordic Council's Literature Prize.
+She was awarded the Amalie Skram Prize in 2011.